RavillaDivya/Machine_Learning/README.md

 Includes 3 NLP projects that I worked on.

 1. Hidden Markov Model part-of-speech tagger for Italian, Japanese, and a surprise language.
-2. Developed a natural language reasoner to decide whether the precondition will enable or disable the statement.
+2. Natural language reasoner to decide whether the precondition will enable or disable the statement.
+3. Chatbot to keep a traveller company during his journey.